Last updated on December 28th, 2017

 Since I was the only foreigner in the guest house and in the office, the opinions in this post were formed in the local environment.
 But that’s what you want to experience in India, don’t you?
 Here are the essential things I’ve learned during my stay.
 Feel free to jump to any section of your interest:

-- Indian states and their food specialties
+- Introduction to Indian food

 - My recommended and favorite foods in India

 - Strange Indian food that you will either like or hate

 - Foods that you will not find easily in India

 - Other cuisines in India that are still kind of Indian

 - Indian beverages you need to try

 - Trying local Indian fruits